-Most visitors who venture out to the Aran Islands don't make it beyond the largest and closest island to Galway, Inishmore (Inis Mór), and its most spectacular prehistoric stone fort, Dun Aengus, perched on the island's towering cliffs.
+Most visitors who venture out to the Aran Islands don't make it beyond the largest, and closest to Galway, Inishmore (Inis Mór) and its most spectacular prehistoric stone fort, Dun Aengus, perched on the island's towering cliffs.

 Today, tourism turns the wheels of the island's economy: from May to September tour vans greet each ferry and flight, offering a ride around the sights.